MooersLab/thewriterslaw/README.md

 - Does generative writing when half-awake early in the day and editing and rewriting when fully alert, generally mid to late morning.
 - Masters their writing tools without letting the tools master them.
 - Writes without distractions (no YouTube videos, TV, radio, etc.; playing classical music is okay sometimes).
 - Tracks the time spent and words written by project ID.
+- Takes credit for time spent reading material related to the project, especially if finished by making an entry in an annotated bibliography.
 - Uses a separate writing log for each writing project.
 - Makes writing social when it is mutually beneficial.
 - Reads and writes about writing at least once a fortnight.
 - Keeps up on weasel words, junk English, wordy phrases, and clichés; reviews this list quarterly to avoid their use.
 - If a scientist, writes with precision, clarity, and conciseness.
 The order is in descending importance.
 - Respects the Oxford comma.
 The current fad is to drop the Oxford comma.
 This omission leads to a loss of precision and clarity for a tiny gain in conciseness.
 This fad demonstrates that the crowd can pick suboptimal solutions.
+- The same applies to the fad of retaining the comma before conjunctions while dropping the phrase's subject after it.
 - Uses computerized writing tools responsibly, not blindly: Takes full responsibility for the final draft.
+- Documents in writing log any use of AI to generate or paraphrase passages.
 - Uses dictation software for some generative writing.
 - Uses software tools like *Grammarly*, the *LanguageTool*, and the *Hemingway.app* to stimulate improvements in their writing.
 - Knows enough about good writing to accept only useful suggestions.
-- Does not blindly accept autosuggested noun clusters.
+- Does not blindly accept noun clusters, English contractions, and weasel words suggested by software.
-- Does not accept autosuggested English contractions.
 - Uses copilot when exhausted to complete sentences.
-- Uses the paraphrasing tool of some chatbots (e.g. TexGPT) cautiously and only to generate intermediate drafts; they are especially useful for cleaning up the dictated text to give an intermediate draft.
+- Uses the paraphrasing tool of some chatbots (e.g. TexGPT) cautiously and only to generate intermediate drafts; they are especially useful for cleaning up dictated text to give a second draft that can be comprehended.
-- Avoids prompted text from the chatbots because the text often requires massive rewriting.
 - Reviews this list periodically.

 ## Premises